scheinerman/kMeansDemo.jl/README.md

 julia> draw_list(a,b)
 ```

-The result lookds like this:
+The result looks like this:
 ![](./example-2.png)